Country-specific information on Country-by-Country reporting implementation

 - Overview of Country-by-Country reporting requirements in Inclusive Framework member jurisdictions

-The Inclusive Framework on BEPS has released information on the domestic legal frameworks for Country-by-Country (CbC) reporting around the world.
-This provides a high level snapshot for tax administrations and MNE Groups as to the first reporting periods, availability of surrogate filing including in the parent jurisdiction, and local filing.
-The table below contains the information received from members so far and will be updated as Inclusive Framework members continue to finalise their CbC reporting frameworks.
+The table below contains information on the domestic legal frameworks for Country-by-Country (CbC) reporting around the world.
+It provides a high-level snapshot for tax administrations and MNE Groups as to the first reporting periods, availability of surrogate filing including in the parent jurisdiction, and local filing.
+This table contains the information received from members so far and will be updated as Inclusive Framework members continue to finalise their CbC reporting frameworks.